tkLayout/tkLayout/geometries/CMS_Phase2/readme.txt

                                      Inner Tracker version 5.0.0 : tilted Inner Tracker.
 Head of series.
                                      First-jet optimization :)
                                      1-chip modules everywhere in the tilted Barrel.
-                                     FPIX1 : 2 disks were removed with respect to TDR version.
+                                     TFPX : 2 disks were removed with respect to TDR version.
-                                     FPIX2 : same as TDR version.
+                                     TEPX : same as TDR version.
                                      50x50 in BPIX, 25x100 in FPIX.

 OT613_200_IT501.cfg                  OT Version 6.1.3